 The validity period of online orders: 3 months from the purchase date.

-Electrocardiogram (ECG) captures the heart's bioelectrical potentials and, along with clinical data, allows for the diagnosis of heart function changes, monitoring the progression of pathological processes, and predicting their outcomes.
-ECG is one of the main and most frequently used examination methods.
+Electrocardiogram (ECG) records the heart's bioelectrical potentials and, together with clinical data, allows diagnosing changes in heart activity, monitoring the course of a pathological process, and predicting its outcomes.
+ECG is one of the main and most commonly used examination methods.

-With the help of ECG, it is possible to detect heart rhythm disorders – too fast rhythm (tachycardia), too slow (bradycardia), and too irregular (arrhythmia).
-From the ECG, a doctor can usually determine where the impulse disrupting the rhythm originates and often – what its cause is.
+ECG can help identify heart rhythm disorders – too fast rhythm (tachycardia), too slow (bradycardia), and too irregular (arrhythmia).
+From the ECG, a doctor can usually determine where the impulse disrupting the rhythm originates and often – its cause.

 ECG is performed at the following addresses: